Please read through our FAQ’s below for answers to your most common questions. If you can’t find an answer for your question please contact us.

 The cost very much depends on what you need.
 We work through the options with you and agree on a design and a price.
 For peace of mind we always fix the price before we start work.
 This means that if it takes us longer we won’t charge you more, unless we uncover something completely unexpected.
 We also offer discounts for the over 60’s, military veterans and, as part of our association with Alzheimer’s Society, for those with dementia.

-A smart toilet is a toilet that works like an automatic bidet.
+A bidet toilet is a toilet that works like an automatic bidet.
 These toilets can be used by anyone, but they’re particularly useful if your movement is limited or you find using a conventional toilet difficult.
 They wash and dry and sometimes even have heated seats.
 They can be operated either using motion detectors or with a manual control and the height can be adjusted to make it easier for you to get on and off.
-Read more about smart toilets.
+Read more about bidet toilets.

 We offer discounts for the over 60’s, for military veterans and, as part of our association with Alzheimer’s Society, for those with dementia.
 Find out more here.